 This past month in Berlin, 14 German-language publishers got together at the Reader Revenue Accelerator to dive into their digital subscriptions strategies.
 One lesson over the two-day session focused on the importance of making data-informed decisions to drive subscriptions.

 In selling digital subscriptions, your content strategy is your business strategy, said Eirik Winsnes, Development Editor at Aftenposten, Norway’s largest circulation print newspaper, during his presentation at the Accelerator.
 But “to harmonize your content strategy with your business strategy, you need to make it data driven.”

 For example, Winsnes said, use data to show the newsroom what the readers appreciate, how they use the site and consume the content, and how different content resonates with different types of readers and subscribers.
 If the newsroom is armed with this knowledge, they can create more impactful content that will convert readers into subscribers.

-Winsnes walked through ways to build a newsroom culture that is informed by data and creates user-oriented content.
+Winsnes walked through four ways to build a newsroom culture that is informed by data and creates user-oriented content.

 1. Establish an editorial development department.

 Each member of this team has journalistic experience as well as product, marketing, or business experience.
 Together, the team has three primary objectives:

 - Act as a driving force in creating new content and products that give users high value

 - Spread knowledge and insights in an inspiring and understandable way

 - Raise digital competence and empower innovation in the newsroom